AbhirupRudra/SPAM_BOT/README.md

 	e.
 Leave the screen as it is untill spamming stops.

 NOTE: For any other problem, close the app and re-run it.

+If the file does not start then try installing pyautogui using the commend "pip install pyautogui".
+If you do not have pip installed the install it and then run the command.

 DEMO LINK: {comming soon...}